section-engineering-education/engineering-education/articles/client-side-rendering-vs-server-side-rendering-vs-static-site-generation/index.md

 These generators pre-build HTML pages and make them available to the user ahead of time.
 This means that whenever a user requests a page, it loads with no delay.
 This happens so fast as the site is static and the generator renders the pages at build time.

 A close relative of Static-Site Generators is content management systems (CMS) such as WordPress.
 A content management tool is used to generate and manage web content and web pages.
-They both use the concept of templates to avoid the writing, formatting, and coding the webpages manually.
+They both use the concept of templates to avoid writing, formatting, and coding the web pages manually.

 In a CMS case, content is stored in CMS databases, and when the user requests the page, the server queries this content from this database, fills it in a template that fits this web content, generates the requested page, and serves it to the user on the browser.